nguyenhaduy/CSCE-452---Robotics/README.md

 ### Log
 #### February 22, 2017
-- All team members met to discuss which tools to use
+- All team members met to discuss which tools / programming languages to use